hadrienbdc/deep-learning-tutorial-fr/README.md

-# deep-learning-tuto-fr
+# Deep learning tutorial in French.

-Deep learning tutorial in French.
+Basic tutorial on deep learning in French through Jupyter notebook.